subraizada3/27gn950controller/readme.md

 - To get a command line interface, do: `sudo ./console.py`
   - Enter `help` for help / command reference
 - The GUI needs to be recreated for the new codebase (TODO)

-Windows usage instructions need to be recreated (TODO)

 To control the monitor brightness (of the screen, not the bias lighting), see: https://www.subraizada.com/blog/ddc/